Avexis/dropwizard-image-uploader/README.md

-# dropwizard-image-uploader
+# dropwizard-image-storer
-A dropwizard module for uploading and saving images
+A dropwizard module for storing images in multiple resolutions

 ## Configurations